McLean Hospital – 115 Mill Street, Belmont, MA 02478

 One of the lab’s main focuses is on interpretation bias in emotional disorders.
 Daily life constantly requires the resolution of ambiguity.
 For example, not getting a job or a friend not returning a call can be interpreted in multiple ways.
 The way in which individuals automatically resolve the countless such ambiguous situations encountered each day has a large impact on their affect and behavior.
 Interpretation bias, the tendency to resolve ambiguity negatively, is a crucial therapeutic target due to its causal maintaining role in emotional disorders.
 Theoretical models propose that interpretation bias maintains a vicious cycle in which an individual experiences the world as more hopeless or threatening—which heightens negative affect—increases behavioral avoidance and more biased cognition.

-Interpretation bias maintains psychopathology not only due to its direct effect on affect, but also through cascading and interacting effects with other cognitive processes, contributing to a pervasive maladaptive cognitive style.
-Individuals with this cognitive vulnerability have difficulty generating multiple interpretations for ambiguous situations, more easily get “stuck” in repetitive negative thinking, have poor emotion regulation, and more suicidal ideation.
-A CARE lab study showed that in a psychiatric hospital sample, interpretation bias was a better predictor of suicidal ideation at discharge than any other demographic or clinical variable available.
+A recent CARE lab study showed that in a psychiatric hospital sample, interpretation bias was a better predictor of suicidal ideation at discharge than any other demographic or clinical variable available.
 Dr. Beard’s paradigm for measuring interpretation bias, the Word Sentence Association Paradigm, has been adapted and used by many research labs in the US and internationally.

 Dr. Beard’s lab also studies cognitive bias modification.
 Cognitive behavioral therapy (CBT) targets interpretation bias via cognitive restructuring, an explicit process involving post-hoc reappraisals of situations.
 However, patients face challenges when attempting to apply cognitive techniques.
 The automatic nature of interpretation bias may be especially difficult to change through explicit methods because it can operate unintentionally, and outside of awareness.
 Additionally, CBT is an effortful method that may be challenging for individuals under stress.

 In contrast, cognitive bias modification (CBM) interventions are computerized cognitive training tasks designed to encourage healthier mental habits.
 These interventions have the potential to augment existing treatments, such as cognitive behavioral therapy, and to provide a low-intensity, low-cost, stand-alone treatment.
 Dr. Beard conducted the first randomized controlled trials of CBM as a treatment for anxiety disorders.
-Her R34 grant funded by NIMH is the first to develop a transdiagnostic, personalized CBM treatment and methods for implementing this new treatment in primary care.
-Dr. Beard has been involved in projects testing the effects of CBM for a wide range of emotional disorders including anxiety disorders, fear of cancer recurrence, and depression.
+She currently has two R34 grants funded by NIMH to further develop and test this type of treatment in primary care and psychiatric hospital settings.
 Together, these projects have the potential to improve the available treatment options for individuals with anxiety and depression, who are among the highest utilizers of health care.

-As assistant director of the Behavioral Health Partial Hospital Clinical Research Program, Dr. Beard oversees the integration of research and clinical work.
+As co-director of the Behavioral Health Partial Hospital Clinical Research Program, Dr. Beard oversees the integration of research and patient care.
 Partial hospitals provide a bridge between inpatient and outpatient treatment, helping individuals experiencing acute crises rapidly gain behavioral skills to better manage their symptoms.
 The Behavioral Health Partial Hospital Program (BHP) exemplifies an integrative approach in which research informs clinical practice and clinical practice informs research.